wish5115/siyuan-image-studio/README.md

 ## 📖 Introduction

-SiYuan Image Studio is a lightweight image editing plugin designed for SiYuan Notes, allowing you to annotate, doodle, crop, and perform other operations on images directly within your notes without external tools.
+SiYuan Image Studio is a lightweight image editing plugin designed for SiYuan Notes, allowing you to annotate, doodle, crop, flip, and perform other operations on images directly within your notes without external tools.

 ![preview.png](./preview.png)